How To Work With Travel Bloggers & Influencers – and When You Should Pay.

 - Is this more than just a blog post – do you want the blogger to get involved in your PR and marketing program and get under the skin of your brand?
 If so that’s a professional job and should be treated as such.

-BC Winter ambassadors
+Lessons from BC Winter Ambassadors

 - A lot of destinations don’t embrace their local bloggers.
 They think someone from overseas is a lot more exotic and interesting than a local travel blogger but really locals who are passionate about travel are your BEST asset.